Ir a contenido

 4. Rest and Relax –To care for injured muscles, take anti-inflammatory medicine to reduce the pain, and try icing to directly reduce inflammation and soreness.
 Muscle relaxants can be helpful for acute muscle spasms of the neck and back.
 If you suspect you’ll end up tired and sore during your vacation, think ahead and pack hot and cold therapy, a Tempur-Pedic pillow for better rest or a hand held massager for comfort and stress relief.

 5. Take your workout to go.
 If your winter sport of choice is sitting curled up in a cabin, watching TV, you don’t have to miss your workout routine (sigh of relief, right?).
-Stay fit while traveling with portable fitness gear, such as Michael Sena’s Traveling Training, or a soft weighted ball .
+Stay fit while traveling with portable fitness gear, such as Resistance Bands, or a soft weighted ball .
 These tools are also useful if you plan on lounging for a few days or a week before starting your sport, and want to make sure your endurance and strength are up to par.

 Source: Gerard Malanga, MD, Director, Sports, Spine & Orthopedic Rehabilitation,